You are currently viewing DIY Wall Mounted Console Table

 Our entryway has not pretty much space for anything, but it has a big unconventional radiator instead.
 It dramatically affects both – the inside temperature in winter and my aesthetic dignity.

 I needed something to cover that big white ruffled screen but at the same time to leave it exposed enough to heat the room.
-That`s how I got the idea on making a thin wall mounted console table.
+That`s how I got the idea on making a thin heat-efficient wall mounted console table.

 Wood for the top